 - A formative Level 1 will be given if the duty hour or Px/Dx log requirement is not completed by the end of the rotation Sunday at 11:59pm.
 The student will have until Tuesday at 11:59pm following the conclusion of the selective to remediate the duty hour or Px/Dx logging requirement.
 All logs must be completed accurately. - A summative Level 1 will be given for any failure to properly complete the duty hour or Px/Dx log requirement by Tuesday at 11:59pm following the completion of the selective.
 A grade of Incomplete will be given until requirements are met.
 All logs must be completed accurately. - The Level 1 will be on a single professionalism EPO related to accountability.
-Compliance with these deadlines will be determined by CCBE and reported to the office of assessment and evaluation.

-- A summative Level 1 will be taken into account as part of a comprehensive assessment and final grade.
-All summative, or "final", Level 1 ratings are tracked by the office of assessment and evaluation in collaboration with the office of student affairs. cumulative level ratings are retained throughout the student's enrollment.
+Compliance with these deadlines will be determined by the clinical and competency based education (CCBE) team and reported to the Office of Assessment and Evaluation. - A summative Level 1 will be taken into account as part of a comprehensive assessment and final grade.
+All summative, or "final," Level 1 ratings are tracked by the Office of Assessment and Evaluation in collaboration with the Office of Student Affairs.
+Cumulative level ratings are retained throughout the student's enrollment.
 See Competency Assessment Policy. - 3.
 Completion of the mid-selective feedback forms (PRIME+) (see the Competency Assessment Policy). - 4.
 Completion of assigned site, faculty, and end of the selective evaluations (see the Assessment and Evaluation of Students, Faculty and Curriculum Policy).